mzaid03/cse15l-lab-reports/Lab Report 1.md

 Command `cd` path directory
 - The absolute path to the working directory right before the command was `/home/mdyas`.
 - I got this answer because now I have successfully changed from the home directory and have entered a new directory named the `lecture1`.
-- This is not an error reather than a successful transition from one directory to another as it does not show that "no file exist".
+- This is not an error reather than a successful transition from one directory to another as it does not show that `no file exist`.

 ![Image](cdfileargument.png)